School Safety Center

 The School Safety Center is a component of Student Support and works in close collaboration with System and School Improvement, and other departments within OSPI.
 In addition, regularly scheduled meetings of the School Safety and Student Well-Being Advisory Committee complement our commitment to keeping all students safe at school each and every day.

 Every school district shall designate one person in the district as the primary contact regarding the anti-harassment, intimidation, and bullying (HIB) policy.
 The district superintendent will appoint a compliance officer as the primary district contact to receive copies of all formal and informal complaints and ensure policy implementation.
-Explore the 2019-2020 HIB compliance officers, a HIB toolkit, and more.
+Explore the HIB compliance officer contact list, HIB toolkit, and more.

 The resources listed here provide information for the prevention, protection, mitigation, response to, and post crisis recovery from a variety of potential emergency situations.